PERRINE V. DU PONT DE NEMOURS AND COMPANY SETTLEMENT

 Below, please find a summary of Settlement milestones for May 2015:

 During the month, much was accomplished in carrying out both the Medical Monitoring Program and the Property Clean-Up Program, after timely beginning on November 1, 2011.

-Important Medical Monitoring Program (the “Program”) milestones were accomplished in August.
+Important Medical Monitoring Program milestones were accomplished in May.

-There are 1,156 Property Clean-Up Registration claims, with no additional claims being allowed due to the Court Bar Date Order signed in June 2013, except for one late claim allowed by the Court in May 2014, for good cause.
-In August, we received one late claim, which we denied, while giving the claimant the right to appeal.
+There are 1,156 Property Clean-Up Registration Program claims, with no additional claims being allowed due to the Court Bar Date Order signed in June 2013, except for a few late claims allowed by the Court, for good cause.

-By Order dated May 1, 2012, the Court selected NCM as the clean-up contractor, and as August came to a close NCM had completed remediating 136 parcels of soil (Zone 1A only) of the 229 parcels to be remediated (59.4% complete) and 345 houses of the approximately 802 houses to be remediated (43% complete).
-All but five (5) contaminated houses in Zones 1B and 2 have been remediated, and in July we submitted a Report and proposed Order to complete the remediation of these Zones, except for the foregoing five (5) houses.
-This Order was signed by the Court on July 28, 2014.
+By Order dated May 1, 2012, the Court selected NCM as the clean-up contractor, and as May 2015 came to a close NCM had completed remediating 192 parcels of soil (Zone 1A only) of the 229 parcels to be remediated (84% complete) and 427 houses of the approximately 802 houses to be remediated (53% complete).
+All contaminated houses in Zones 1B and Zone 2 have been remediated.
+In May, we began an audit to verify the completion of remediation in these two Zones.

 We continued to have weekly update calls with NCM and to use a web-based confidential remediation database, being updated by the Settlement, NCM and CORE (the post-remediation testing company) on a real-time basis.